 What people do want - rest, renewal and connection: Surveys show that basic recreation pursuits remain important to people in Washington.
 They want places to walk, bike and ride horses.
 They want trails, and they like to be near, in and on the water.
 Passive recreation - just being out in nature - is far more popular than active or organized recreation.
 More than 40 percent of Washingtonians go camping.
-Arts and cultural celebrations remain vital draws to state parks, along with programs and experiences that connect people with history and culture or provide learning experiences.
+Arts and cultural celebrations remain vital draws, along with programs and experiences that connect people with history and culture or provide learning experiences.
 Many survey respondents affirmed the personal and social benefits of access to quiet, beautiful natural places.
-(State Comprehensive Outdoor Recreation Plan: https://www.rco.wa.gov/documents/rec\trends/2013-2018SCORP-FullRpt.pdf)
+(Scorp reference)

 Visitor feedback: Through its reservation camping system, staff gathers feedback from campers to guide and inform future improvement efforts.
 For example, visitors have responded positively as Parks has increased numbers of cabins, yurts and vacation house rentals.
 State Parks considers these accommodations to be solid capital investments that upgrade services and increase revenue.
-The agency is now engaged in the next stage of surveying, capturing the wants and needs of day-use visitors.
-Day-use visits make up 93 percent of total estimated, annual park attendance.
+The agency is now engaged in the next stage of surveying, capturing the wants and needs of day-use visitors; day use visits make up 94 percent of total estimated, annual park attendance.